 One reason I love doing Thai massage is that it is more accessible for more people.
 The mat is large enough for people of all sizes, and I keep bolsters and pillows available for my clients' comfort.

-Please get in touch if the step up would prevent you from getting to the studio, if you have trouble getting up and down from the floor, or if you have any other accessibility needs.
+Please get in touch if you require wheelchair access, have trouble getting up and down from the floor, or if you have any other accessibility needs.
 I will do what I can to find reasonable assistance or accommodation for you!

 I strive to create a space that is welcoming and affirming for all people, regardless of sexuality, gender, or gender expression.
 I do not need information about your identity in order to work with you (though information about surgeries and medications may be helpful), but I want you to feel comfortable with being yourself during your appointment.

 While not necessary for your massage appointment, I do include space in my intake paperwork for pronouns if you would like to share them.
 Partner massage classes are open to any group of two people, including partners, family, and friends (please email to inquire about larger groups).
-I welcome all trans and non-binary clients; I am aware of some general issues the community may face, but please ask for a referral for any post-surgery work that is more specific.
+I welcome all trans and non-binary clients; I am aware of some general issues the community may face, but please ask for a referral for any post-surgery work that is more specific, as I do not yet have specialized training.